maarten-pennings/I2C-tool/I2Ctest8266/README.md

 I now believe the problem is actually earlier: namely the behavior between two segements, i.e. just before the repeated start.

-My new suggested fix for both issues is to add a function
+My new suggested fix for both issues is to add a clock pulse before a repeated start.
+We needto add a function for that and call it from two locations.
+You can do this yourself.
+Open the directory with core libaries (on my pc they are in `C:\Users\mpen\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\2.4.2\cores\esp8266`) and edit `core_esp8266_si2c.c`.

+First we add a function
 ```
 // Generate a clock "valey" (at the end of a segment, just before a repeated start)
 void twi_scl_valey( void ) {